redis/redis-doc/commands/cluster-addslotsrange.md

 The `CLUSTER ADDSLOTSRANGE` is similar to the `CLUSTER ADDSLOTS` command in that they both assign hash slots to nodes.

-The difference is that `ADDSLOTS` assign the individual passed hash slot, and `ADDSLOTSRANGE` will assign the hash slots based on the range ( between the start slot and end slot) specified as arguments.
+The difference between the two commands is that `ADDSLOTS` takes a list of slots to assign to the node, while `ADDSLOTSRANGE` takes a list of slot ranges (specified by start and end slots) to assign to the node.

 ## Example